 Common Trade Management Challenges

-- Nearly 76% of the companies continue to have data challenges with foundational data.
+- Nearly 76% of the companies continue to have foundational data challenges.
 2019 Vendor Panorama

 - 70% agree that their companies are struggling to have retailer aligned promotions executed at the store level.
 2019 Vendor Panorama